What is point and figure, and why should I care?

 Point and Figure, or simply P&F, is by far one of the easiest ways for doing technical analysis of stocks, forex and commodities.

-We also offer a premium online charting service, that includes basic and advanced P&F tools - Online P&F Charts
+We offer a premium online charting service, that includes basic and advanced P&F charts, tools, training and analysis - Online P&F Charts

 At the right you see a point and figure chart.
 At a first glance P&F charts might seem strange.
 But once you have learned the basics - which you will do now within a few minutes - you will learn to love them, and always refer to them from here on.